cabrace/cabrace-space/README.md

 The only other *special* folder outside of those would be the `/src/lib/*` folder where namely an `api` folders exists along wither other folders that handle different parts of the app.
-Here we will mainly focus on these folders for deeper investigation, whilst others may be briefly mentioned
+Here we will mainly focus on these folders for deeper investigation, whilst others may be briefly mentioned as the core of the logic revolving around most of the Blog pages revolves around this `/src/lib` or `$lib` folder (in Svelte terms)

+_**$lib/api folder**_

+`[config,markdown,plugins,posts].ts` -- These are the files that makeup the api folder.

+- `config.ts` : contains all the metadata relating to the entire site stored as variables.
+This data is imported and referenced from many other files throughout.
+Storing stuff such as:
+[siteName,siteUrl,siteTitle..Twitter,Youtube,Facebook handles...category listings, Github postData url references] basically whatever useful top-level info that may need to be referenced can be stored here.

+- `markdown.ts`: deals with all of the remark / rehype plugin ecosphere, all of its associated imports and configuration.
+- `plugins.js` : continues more plugin implementation of helper functions.
+- `posts.ts` : this is another `'key-file'` to the app as this one handles helper functionality as it relates to getting, updating, sorting of posts data and more.
+Also noted here is a reference to:
+`'$lib/types'`.
+More on this one later

 ---------------